 9. See a show at the Minack Theatre

 Carved into the granite cliffs of Porthcurno Bay, the Minack Theatre is arguably one of the UK’s most famous open air theatres.
 During the summer months, plays and musicals are held here and the theatre’s sub-tropical gardens provide a great place for some pre-show exploration!

 10. All aboard the Bodmin & Wenford Railway

 Experience the nostalgia of a bygone era with a daytrip on the Bodmin & Renford Railway.
 Relax as you chug gently along through 13 miles of stunning Cornish countryside aboard one of the service’s charming steam locomotives, taking in rousing views of the world-famous Bodmin Moor.

 So there you go then, a sneak peak at what’s on offer should you choose to book a Cornish cottage holiday for you and your other half.
-Of course, there’s plenty more to see in Cornwall, so why not take a look at our Hidden Cornwall page to find out what else you can discover on your cottage holiday.
+Of course, there’s plenty more to see in Cornwall, so why not take a look at our Discover Cornwall to find out what else you can discover on your cottage holiday.